ghosty2004/discord-profile-embed/README.md

 # Discord Profile Embed

-Embed your discord profile to markdowns or html iframes tags
+Embed your discord profile to markdowns or html iframes/images tags

 ## Features which are displayed
 - Profile photo & banner